 - High energy density: The high energy density is one of the chief advantages of lithium ion battery technology.
 With electronic equipment such as mobile phones needing to operate longer between charges while still consuming more power, there is always a need to batteries with a much higher energy density.
 In addition to this, there are many power applications from power tools to electric vehicles.
 The much higher power density offered by lithium ion batteries is a distinct advantage.
 Electric vehicles also need a battery technology that has a high energy density.

 - No requirement for priming: Some rechargeable cells need to be primed when they receive their first charge.
-There is no requirement for this with lithium ion cells and batteries.
+One advantage of lithium ion batteries is that there is no requirement for this they are supplied operational and ready to go.

 - Variety of types available: There are several types of lithium ion cell available.
 This advantage of lithium ion batteries can mean that the right technology can be used for the particular application needed.
 Some forms of lithium ion battery provide a high current density and are ideal for consumer mobile electronic equipment.
 Others are able to provide much higher current levels and are ideal for power tools and electric vehicles.